Risang-L/ICNALE-fluency-analysis/README.md

 # Cross-Country Fluency Analysis Using Whisper & ICNALE Spoken Corpus

 This project analyzes second-language English fluency across countries using the ICNALE Spoken Monologue dataset and OpenAI Whisper.
-We extract segment-level features such as speaking rate and pause duration, and compare fluency profiles across L1 backgrounds.
+I extract segment-level features such as speaking rate and pause duration, and compare fluency profiles across L2 backgrounds.

 ## Key Features
 - Batch transcription using Whisper